-Combine different energy sources for a relevant energy mix
+Combine different sources of energy to create a relevant, economically-viable energy mix

 This Strategic Focus Area concerns the development of combined and optimized energy production technologies and requires multiple inputs spanning technology, business, and legal and regulatory frameworks.
 Efficient integration of renewable energy into the energy system, including energy produced by the businesses that use energy, and securing the energy supply are the keys to a full-fledged energy transition and a differentiator for the region.
 Covering individuals’ energy needs and protecting society’s economic interests (acceptable pricing) are crucial in the face of technological, natural, sociopolitical, and geopolitical disruptions or threats, whether from within or from outside.

 Tenerrdis’ 2022 objectives

 Tenerrdis aims to establish Auvergne Rhône-Alpes as the region best positioned to promote the emergence of new combinations of technologies from different energy production systems for innovative applications with the potential for massive rollout.

 - The massive development of renewable energy and the effective integration (flexibility and smart, multi-energy grids) into the energy mix.

 - The development of new services and models (self-consumption, crowdfunding, etc.) to drive innovation for local communities (and especially energy-plus and energy-plus for environmentally-friendly growth communities) and the consideration of societal issues relative to the implementation of renewables.

 - Securing the energy supply from disruptions of all kinds by optimizing the energy mix, addressing fluctuations in not only energy prices, but also production (and, ultimately, production shutdowns) due to climatic events.

 - Reducing CO2 emissions by promoting equipment recyclability (overhauls for wind turbines, recycling solar equipment, reuse strategies, etc.).